nikhilsuresh7/web-scraping-beautifulsoup/README.md

 pipenv shell
 ```

-And open the jupyter lab by:
+And run jupyter lab project:
 ```
 pipenv run jupyter lab
 ```

 There is a all-requirements.txt provided.
 Incase you experience any problem with the latest version of dependencies,
 replace requirements.txt with this file.